Kindergarten Curriculum

 Mathematics

 In kindergarten, foundational skills are introduced concretely, and then, as the students are developmentally able to understand and apply their knowledge, a transition is made to the conceptual.
 Math is integrated into other subjects and is routinely modeled and expressed throughout the school day.
 For example, part of the morning routine is to count how many days students have been in kindergarten.
 This is done by adding one (+1) to yesterday’s number.
-This reinforces number recognition, simple addition, and number sequencing.
-Students acquire hands-on practice during the bear unit.
-Students bring in their favorite teddy bears and, as a class, are introduced to sorting, ordinal numbers, more, and less.
-The Developing Roots curriculum by Mathodology is also used to build understanding of concepts such as patterns, numeration, addition, and subtraction.
+This reinforces number recognition, simple addition, and number sequencing.The bear unit also provides students the opportunity for hands-on practice; students bring in their favorite teddy bears and, as a class, begin to learn the concepts of sorting, ordinal numbers, more, and less.
+Teachers use the Developing Roots curriculum by Mathodology to build understanding of concepts such as patterns, numeration, addition, and subtraction.

 Bible

-The goal of the kindergarten Bible curriculum is to consistently reinforce that God the Father is our creator, the Holy Spirit is our helper, and Jesus is our Savior.
+The goal of the kindergarten Bible curriculum is to consistently reinforce that God the Father is our Creator, the Holy Spirit is our Helper, and Jesus is our Savior.

-This is done through
+This is done through the following:

 • Weekly school-wide chapel